 Patio heaters are stylish garden heaters used to warm up your outdoor space all year round or just when it's a little chilly out!
 Available in stainless steel, aluminium and steel, patio heaters can even be powered by gas or electricity, and some even come with lights.
 Read on to find the right patio heater for you.

 Want to choose the right patio heater but don't know where to start?
 Before you start comparing different models there are two key elements to consider.

-- Location: it goes without saying that an electric patio heater will need to be placed near an electrical outlet while a gas heater will require gas bottles.
+It goes without saying that an electric patio heater will need to be placed near an electrical outlet while a gas heater will require gas bottles.
 Electric heaters can be set up very quickly.
 However, an extension cable may be necessary if your patio space is at the bottom of the garden.
-Gas patio heaters do not require proximity to an electrical connection as they are function by means of gas bottles which are sold separately and must be replaced when empty.
+Gas patio heaters do not need to be installed next to a power outlet as they function using propane or butane gas.
+The bottles are usually sold separately and must be replaced when empty.
 Gas heaters are also heavier which makes them more stable.

-- The heat output or heating area: just like indoor heaters, patio heaters are designed to heat up spaces of different sizes.
-From heaters designed to heat a table of two to those equipped to heat entire terrace bars or garden lounge areas, the power of these devices can vary.
-All the same, it's not worth opting for a greater heating capacity than necessary.
-Similarly, be careful not to overestimate the power of your heater as you may end up getting cold!
-Pay special attention to this factor in order to ensure your outdoor heater is able to perform as required.
+Just like indoor heaters, patio heaters are designed to heat up spaces of different sizes.
+From heaters designed to heat a table of two to those equipped to heat entire terrace bars or garden lounge areas, the power rating of these devices do vary.
+All the same, it's not worth opting for a greater heat output than necessary – but be careful not to overestimate the power of your heater at the risk of getting chilly!
+Pay special attention to this criterion to ensure your outdoor heater is able to perform as required.

 Three tips for choosing an outdoor heater

 - Choose a stainless steel patio heater if you live in a coastal or mountainous area.

 - Gas heaters are less energy intensive than their electric counterparts.